pepopo978/PerfBoostSettings/GUIDE.md

+# Installation
+- Add dll from https://github.com/pepopo978/perf_boost/releases next to WoW.exe
+- Enable perf_boost.dll in the launcher if you use it or add perf_boost.dll to dlls.txt

+- Install https://github.com/pepopo978/PerfBoostSettings like any other addon

 # General
 - Any distance set to -1 just means it is disabled and that category won't ever be hidden.
 - Setting a distance to 0 will always hide that category